VinayNoogler000/React-Context-API-Mini-Project-/README.md

 # React Context API Project

 This project was solely made by the intent to learn, understand and strengthen React Context API fundamentals.
+Thanks to insanely helpful, amazing and commendable my teacher [Sir.
+Hitesh Choudhary](http://github.com/hiteshchoudhary/)

 ## Leaarnings:
 1. Creating React Context object for Global State Management.
 It simply means a creating a Global Object whose properties will be accessible to its children (nested) components.  -`context/UserContext.js`